YorkCodeDojo/tennis/README.md

 * As a pair you then refactor
 * Swap roles

+## Advanced

+If you get to the end of the task,  then try creating a 2nd implementation (without changing your tests).

+For example,  try creating a version which doesn't use any IF statements.

 ## Getting started
 1. Fork this repo (https://github.com/YorkCodeDojo/tennis) and clone it to your machine.
 2. Create a folder in your local copy with name of your pair.